m8ttyB/perf-tests/mozillians-api/README.md

 Mozillians-API Benchmark Tests
 ===================

-Automated tests for the Firefox Input web application.
+Benchmark tests for the Mozillians Phonebook web application.
 For information specific to Firefox Mozillians see the [GitHub repository][GitHub Mozillians].

 [GitHub Mozillians]: https://github.com/mozilla/mozillians